-Risk-based auditing also requires auditors to have a deep understanding of the organization and its operations.
-Auditors must be familiar with the organization's business processes, internal controls, and systems in order to effectively identify and assess risks.
+Risk-based auditing also requires auditors to understand the organization and its operations deeply.
+Auditors must be familiar with the organization's business processes, internal controls, and systems in order to identify and assess risks effectively.
 This requires a collaborative approach between the auditor and the organization, with regular communication and information sharing.